-Rick is the chair of Ryan Swanson’s Employment Rights, Benefits and Labor Group.
+Rick is the former chair of Ryan Swanson’s Employment Rights, Benefits and Labor Group.
 As a trial lawyer, a majority of his litigation practice is employment-law related, often centered on discrimination or harassment, employment agreements, workplace injuries and safety.
 The remainder is commercial litigation, both trial and appellate, with considerable experience in product liability and asbestos litigation and auto dealer law.

 Rick also counsels clients who wish to avoid litigation.
 He counsels employers through workplace conflicts, and conducts training seminars for human resources personnel and diversity training programs for supervisors and other management personnel.
 He counsels business owners and executives who are faced with employment problems or contemplating employment agreements.